imamhs/Shopne-Arcade/ReadMe.txt

 This program uses:

-    Python TkInter for the graphical user interface GnGeo for emulating Neo Geo system on PC (gngeo binary file and gngeo_data.zip need to be placed inside gngeo folder of Shopne Arcade folder)
+    Python TkInter for the graphical user interface GnGeo for emulating Neo Geo system on PC (gngeo_bin binary file and gngeo_data.zip need to be placed inside gngeo folder of Shopne Arcade folder)

 To install TKInter on Ubuntu run the following command into the terminal emulator: